-The serial number and product number are located on a label on the bottom of the monitor head.
+The serial number and product number are located on a label on the rear of the monitor head.
 You may need these numbers when contacting HP about the monitor model.

-NOTE: You may need to tilt the monitor head back to read the label.
+NOTE: You may need to partially pivot the monitor head to read the label.